 The vaginal bleeding and discharge diminishes gradually but may last up to six weeks.
 The discharge turns from bright red to pink and then to yellow-white.

 It is important for the mother to take a lot of extra care after caesarean delivery.
 A new mother needs to go through a lot, both physically and emotionally.
 Thus, she needs care and support to heal fast.

 You will be asked to urinate often because a full bladder makes it hard for the uterus to contract, which increases pressure on the wound.

 It normally takes 4 weeks for the incision to heal.
 However, there may be an occasional pain in the area during the first year.
 The scar may feel numb and sore and will be slightly raised.
 It will be darker than the skin tone of the surrounding area.
 There may be a slight pain even when coughing and sneezing.

-Health care after cesarean delivery is essential for the mother to help her heal rapidly.
-A C-section is a complicated surgery, and thus, a mother needs lots of rest and care before she can start functioning normally.
+Health care after caesarean delivery is essential for the mother to help her heal rapidly.
+A C-Section is a complicated surgery and, thus, a mother needs lots of rest and care before she can start functioning normally.

 - Once the catheter is removed, it can be painful to urinate.
 You may need help to use the washroom

 - After delivery, the uterus starts to shrink to its pre-pregnancy size.
 This leads to heavy bleeding which is called lochia and can continue until 6 weeks.
 The hospital provides extra-absorbent menstrual pads for the same